New Relic Application Performance Management on Windows Azure

 New Relic special pricing through the Windows Azure Store

-New Relic Standard is free to Windows Azure users New Relic Pro is offered in three packages
+New Relic Standard is free to Windows Azure users New Relic Pro is offered based on instance size for Windows Azure Cloud Services

-For hosts counts greater than 10 please contact New Relic (email@example.com) for volume pricing.
+Pricing is only listed for up to 10 compute instances.
+For counts greater than 10 please contact New Relic (email@example.com) for volume pricing.

 Windows Azure customers receive a 2 week trial subscription of New Relic Pro when they deploy the New Relic agent.